-The Zen prices were slashed by a staggering 14.78% and that of the 800 by 11.75%.
-Ratan Tata, during the press conference of the Indica launch said that he had good news for those who were not wanting the Indica as according to him, it was the Indica that was the cause of Maruti’s price cut.
+The Zen’s prices were slashed by a staggering 14.78% and that of the 800 by 11.75%.
+Ratan Tata, during the press conference of the Indica launch, said that he had good news for those who were not wanting the Indica, as according to him, it was the Indica that was the cause of Maruti’s price cut.

-ARAI which comes under it was then questioned as to how the vehicle was homologated without a proper size spare wheel.
+ARAI was then questioned as to how the vehicle was homologated without a proper sized spare wheel.
 Maruti then decided in early 2006 to give an additional spare wheel of 185 section with alloys.
-So some people ended with 2 spare wheels for the Swift ZXi
+So some people ended with 2 spare wheels for the Swift ZXi.

 Tata’s large sedan, the Magna

 In 2000, Tata Motors showcased the Magna sedan.
 Not many of you would remember it.
-The vehicle was to be a premium sedan and was expected to launch by mid 2001.
-However with the coming of the Honda Accord, the Ford Mondeo, the Toyota Camry and the Hyundai Sonata, Tata realized that it didn’t make sense to sell the car in India and hence culled the idea of bringing the car.
+The vehicle was to be a premium sedan and was expected to launch by mid-2001.
+However, with the launch of the Honda Accord, the Ford Mondeo, the Toyota Camry and the Hyundai Sonata, Tata realized that it didn’t make sense to sell the car in India and hence culled the idea of bringing the car.

-The Tata Sumo was developed in a quick 18 months held the record for the most selling utility vehicle till the Bolero and Qualis came.
-Not only that, a version of the Sumo, called the Spacio was sold with the Tata 407 engine, making it the first vehicle in India to be sold with a truck engine.
+The Tata Sumo, which was developed in a quick 18 months, held the record for the most selling utility vehicle till the Bolero and Qualis came.
+Not only that, a version of the Sumo, called the Spacio, was sold with the Tata 407 engine, making it the first vehicle in India to be sold with a truck engine.

 The Contessa gave the Indian public a taste of what it felt like to be in a muscle car.
-The long never ending hood and the boxy design made it very cool.
-A dealer in Mumbai, used to sell and promote a car called the ‘Concedes’.
-The Concedes is basically a Contessa who’s front end and rear end has been replaced with that of a Mercedes.
+The long never-ending hood and the boxy design made it very cool.
+A dealer in Mumbai used to sell and promote a car called the ‘Concedes’.
+The Concedes is basically a Contessa who’s front-end and rear-end had been replaced with that of a Mercedes.
 A lot of people got fooled into buying them as well.

 The Fiat Uno is now a forgotten car.
 But back in the day, it was extremely popular.
-So popular infact that the vehicle managed to get 2.9 lakh bookings in the 1990’s.
-That is a huge amount given that not many people bought cars then.
+So popular in fact that the vehicle managed to get 2.9 lakh bookings in the 1990’s.
+That is a huge number given that not many people bought cars back then.
 The demand was way too much and Fiat couldn’t cater to them all.
-A lot of people ended up losing their booking amount on car.
+A lot of people ended up losing their booking amounts on the car.

 Image source: Link